SynHLMA:Synthesizing Hand Language Manipulation for Articulated Object with Discrete Human Object Interaction Representation: Abstract

 \section{Abstract}

-Generating hand grasps with language instructions is a widely studied topic that benefits from embodied AI and VR/AR applications.
-While transferring into \textbf{H}and \textbf{A}rticulatied \textbf{O}bject \textbf{I}nteraction (\textbf{HAOI}), the hand grasps synthesis requires not only object functionality but also long-term manipulation sequence along the object deformation.
+Generating language-guided hand grasps has been widely studied in embodied AI.
+However, extending grasp synthesis to \textbf{H}and \textbf{A}rticulated \textbf{O}bject \textbf{I}nteraction (\textbf{HAOI}) requires modeling not only object functionality but also temporally coherent manipulation along object articulation.
 This paper proposes a novel HAOI sequence generation framework \textbf{SynHLMA}, to \textbf{Syn}thesize \textbf{H}and \textbf{L}anguage \textbf{M}anipulation for \textbf{A}rticulated objects.
-Given a complete point cloud of an articulated object, we utilize a discrete HAOI representation to model each hand object interaction frame.
-Along with the natural language embeddings, the representations are trained by an HAOI Manipulation Language Model to align the grasping process with its language description in a shared representation space.
-A \textbf{joint-aware loss} is employed to ensure hand grasps follow the dynamic variations of articulated object joints.
-In this way, our SynHLMA achieves three typical hand manipulation tasks for articulated objects of HAOI generation, HAOI prediction and HAOI interpolation.
-We evaluate SynHLMA on our built HAOI-lang dataset and experimental results demonstrate the superior hand grasp sequence generation performance comparing with state-of-the-art.
-We also show a robotics grasp application that enables dexterous grasps execution from imitation learning using the manipulation sequence provided by our SynHLMA.
-Our codes and datasets will be made publicly available.
+Given an articulated object point cloud and a textual instruction, SynHLMA learns a hierarchical discrete representation of hand–object interaction frames and aligns them with language embeddings through a manipulation language model in a shared semantic space.
+An \textbf{articulation-aware objective} further enforces geometric validity and joint-consistent temporal dynamics, enabling physically grounded long-horizon generation.
+SynHLMA supports HAOI generation, prediction, and interpolation within a single autoregressive formulation.
+We evaluate our method on the newly constructed \textbf{HAOI-Lang} dataset and demonstrate superior performance over state-of-the-art baselines.
+Moreover, the generated manipulation sequences effectively facilitate imitation learning for dexterous robotic grasp execution.
+Code and dataset will be publicly released.